Understanding the Security Deposit

 How is the security deposit paid?

-The most common and popular method is by providing a credit or debit card.
+We conduct a pre-authorisation on a credit or debit card (no American Express or currency cash cards).
 We pre-authorise (swipe) your card for the amount agreed.
 As this is a swipe only, funds are not taken, they are only held in case we need to access them at a later date.
 For this to work there must be sufficient credit limit or funds in the account to support the level of security deposit.
+Very rarely on non UK debit or credit cards it may look like the funds have been taken.
+This is not the case, it is a peculiarity of some non UK card issuers.